March 9, 2012

 Word is that Indians were many in the area but were peaceful and friendly and often stopped by their camp.

+On 01 Oct 1814, Lawrence left Whiteley Township with the entire family (and George Payne) to return to East Union (later Green Township).
 The road was rough and they are said to have experienced many delays, most of them requiring Lawrence and Jacob to cut a path wide enough for their wagon to travel.

 Green Township Tax Records (1826)